Greg Worthington

 He previously played for the Leigh Centurions in the Championship.

 Background

 Worthington was born in Queensbury, West Yorkshire, England.

-He is married with two children.
+He is married with three children.

 Club career

 Huddersfield Giants

 Worthington began his career at Queensbury ARLFC before joining Huddersfield, where he played in the academy team.

 Featherstone Rovers

 He left Huddersfield without making a first team appearance and joined Featherstone in the Championship.

 Leigh Centurions

 After four years with Featherstone he joined Leigh, where he won the Championship title in 2015 and 2016 and helped the club gain promotion to Super League in the 2016 Super 8s.

 Toronto Wolfpack

-On September 30, 2016, it was announced that he would be joining Toronto Wolfpack for the club's inaugural season in 2017.
+On 30 September 2016, it was announced that he would be joining Toronto Wolfpack for the club's inaugural season in 2017.